auth0-samples/auth0-javascript-spa/02-Custom-Login/README.md

 1. Install node
 2. run `npm install -g serve`
-3. run `serve` in the directory of the project.
+3. run `serve -p 3000` in the directory of the project.

 Go to `http://localhost:3000` and you'll see the app running.